 You can go camping, bushwalking, spotting wildlife, watching a myriad of native birds, marvel at stunning sunrises, sunsets and sleep under a sky covered with millions of stars.

 About 300km north east of Uluru there is the Watarrka National Park also known as the Kings Canyon National Park.

 Travellers tend to overlook this place because of lack of time and knowledge of the area.
 The Red Centre is not just vast expanses of Outback plains.
-There is much you can do there. if you love hiking and camping, wildlife and bird watching then it is really worth adding a couple of days to your trip plan and explore the Kings Canyon National Park.
-What’s more rewarding, after a long drive, like walking through ancient rock formations with dramatc views into 150meters depth of the gorge and over the surrounding shining red sandstones walls?
+There is much you can do there. if you love hiking and camping, wildlife and bird watching then it is really worth adding a couple of days to your trip plan and explore the Kings Canyon national park.
+What's more rewarding, after a long drive, like walking through ancient rock formations with dramatic views into 150meters depth of the gorge and over the surrounding shining red sandstones walls?

 Here below you can read more on how to make the most of your Kings Canyon Tour.

 How to get to Kings Canyon

 Kings Canyon is located in the Watarrka National Park, south-west of Alice Springs and you can reach it by car on fully sealed roads.
 The drive distance is 474km.
 The drive is comfortable and easy, the only thing is that the route on sealed roads takes you forth and back to the same highway, you cannot take a short cut, unfortunately.